matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 A good [internal developer platform](https://internaldeveloperplatform.org/) is treated as an internal product and served by a _Platform_ team (as defined in **Team Topologies**).
 Its purpose is to absorb this cross-cutting complexity and present it to _stream-aligned_ teams as a set of simple, self-service tools and APIs.
 A well-designed internal platform removes vast amounts of [motion](#motion) waste (manual setup, repetitive configuration) and [transportation](#transportation) waste (cross-team handoffs for infrastructure, compliance, and environments).

-The goal is to pave a low-friction path to production and reduce extraneous cognitive load.
+The goal is to pave a low-friction path to production.
 A developer shouldn't have to become an expert in container orchestration, infrastructure-as-code, or observability just to ship a feature.
 They should be able to consume these as reliable services, allowing them to focus on solving problems and delivering user value.
+A platform should reduce extraneous cognitive load, not centralise control.

 #### Continuous Refactoring

 [Continuous Refactoring](https://en.wikipedia.org/wiki/Code_refactoring) is the act of paying technical debt back, not in a single "big bang" project, or a "firebreak" or a "hardening" sprint.
 But as a small, daily, professional practice.
 This reduces [overprocessing](#overprocessing) by removing redundant abstractions, reduces [defects](#defects) by stabilising the codebase and reduces [inventory](#inventory) by preventing long-lived code branches that can't be merged due to rot.

-This is a core discipline of **Extreme Programming**: leaving the code c**Lean**er than you found it.
+This is a core discipline of **Extreme Programming**: leaving the code cleaner than you found it.
 Kent Beck's recent work, _Tidy First?_, gives a modern name to this practice: it's the art of making small, safe, tidying changes before adding new features, to ensure development speed is sustainable.
 It requires an organisational commitment to making technical debt removal a constant and sustainable activity, by ensuring resource capacity isn't over-utilised.

 #### Evolutionary Architecture